-Part of the ANU College of Law Research Seminar Series 2021 series
+Part of the ANU College of Law Visitors Seminar Series series

 Join ANU College of Law Visiting Fellow Professor Miho Aoi as she discusses her research on the Human Rights Act 2004 (HRA) of the ACT.
 Her overall research plan is on the mode of Australian human rights protection, which can be said to be an exception compared to the global constitutionalism.